 The demonstrative to use will vary according to the gender (masculine/feminine) and number(singular/plural) of the noun we are referring to.
 The chart below shows a list of Spanish demonstrative adjectives and demonstrative pronoun that we can find in the language, plus their corresponding meaning in English.

 Spanish demonstratives chart

 How to use Spanish demonstrative adjectives in sentences

 First, Spanish demonstrative adjectives are always placed before the noun they modify.
-If the noun is masculine and singular , eg. “auto”, then we must use a demonstrative in masculine, singular form too like “ESTE”(this), “ESE”(that) and “AQUEL”(that).
+If the noun is masculine and singular , eg. “auto”, then we must use a demonstrative in masculine, singular form too such as: “ESTE”(this), “ESE”(that) and “AQUEL”(that).
 By applying this rule to the noun “auto”, we can easily say “Este auto” (this car), “Ese auto”(that car) and “Aquel auto” (that car).
 The demonstrative “Aquel” is often used for more distant objects.
-For feminine, plural nouns such as “rosas”, we would say “estas rosas”, “esas rosas” and “aquellas rosas”.
+Following the same rules, for feminine, plural nouns such as “rosas”, we would say “estas rosas”, “esas rosas” and “aquellas rosas”.
 Listen to some more examples with these words below.

 Sentences using Spanish demonstrative adjectives

 This car is new